The best way to invest £100k

 To determine the best asset to invest in, you’ll first need to think about how much return it could generate, as well as the amount of risk you’re comfortable with.
 We’ve explored some different types of assets worth considering below:

 Property is seen as one of the safest forms of investment in the UK, especially in the buy-to-let market.
 But while the returns that landlords and developers get from property is usually not related to investment markets, it doesn’t mean they are entirely risk-free.
-This is because the housing market is still subject to price corrections and crashes, with some financial experts suggesting that we are heading for a property market crash in the wake of the coronavirus pandemic (June 2021).
+This is because the housing market is still subject to price corrections and crashes, with some financial experts warning that house prices could slump following the recent sharp rise in mortgage interest rates.

 As well as this, you’ll need to offset your earnings against any capital gains tax and income tax due as a result of your investments in property.
 With the buy-to-let tax relief decrease, investing in property may only provide optimum returns when you have next to no mortgage.